New Patients (972) 382-6855

 • Dry mouth, sore throat, or nausea in the morning

 Unfortunately, you cannot diagnose yourself.
 As long as you snore, you are at risk, and until you have a sleep study, you may not know, as not all people have symptoms or warning signs.
-Your dentist in Plano, TX can diagnose and treat your sleep apnea.
+Your dentists in Plano, TX, can diagnose and treat your sleep apnea.

 Diagnosis: How do you know if you need apnea treatment?